r-syst/databases/r-syst::plants/README.md

 ## Types of files

-The datasets of each project are available as two files:
+The datasets of each project are available as three files:
 * a fasta file (with suffic .fas)
 * a character file (with suffix .char)
+* a pairiwse distance matrix (as an array) between sequences (with suffix .dissw)

 For each specimen, the character file is an exel file with tab as separators within a row.
 Each column corresponds to a taxonomic rank
 * Order
 * Family
 * Genus
 * Species

+The cell _(i,j)_ of distance file contains the distance between sequences _i_ and _j_ computed from the score or pairwise local alignement (Smith-Waterman algorithm).

 ## Molecular atlas of trees in French Guiana